Junior Quantitative Researcher

 Compensation: Up to £300,000

-A proprietary trading firm in Cambridge, specialising in the research and development of ultra-low-latency automated trading strategies, are looking for a Quantitative Researcher with a demonstrable background of iterating rapidly on complex mathematical experiments.
+A proprietary trading firm in Cambridge, specialising in the research and development of ultra-low-latency automated trading strategies, is looking for a Quantitative Researcher with a demonstrable background of iterating rapidly on complex mathematical experiments.

 It is important that you have been involved in fast-paced research projects involving rapid iteration, as this dynamic role will require you to rapidly prototype – and ultimately move into production brand new models, often from scratch.